methodphoto/test/ethical-sustainable.md

 ### Turn Black* (S-XXL) custom sizing available at no extra cost (based in India, harder to return items)

 ### [Lofty Frocks](https://www.loftyfrocks.uk/)<br/>
+Sizes: **6-20**
-Sizes: **6-20** sizing is only a guide as works from individual client measurements
+Notes: Sizing is only a guide as works from individual client measurements

 Love and Squalor (goes up to an XXL which is estimated 24-26)